Spicy Black Bean Veggie Burgers

 Next, peel your orange and slide width-wise, then into bite size pieces and place in the bowl.
 I used small clementine oranges, but you can use navel oranges as well.

-As for the red bell pepper and chile, I like to stand them upright, and slice the sides off going from the top down, then chop the them into small dice and place in the bowl.
+As for the red bell pepper and chili, I like to stand them upright, and slice the sides off going from the top down, then chop the them into small dice and place in the bowl.

 Next, slice the green onion, and place in the bowl with the other ingredients.
 Add your lime juice, salt and pepper, and let the salsa stand at room temperature for about 30 minutes to let the flavors meld together.